syxanash/awesome-web-desktops/archived.md

 # Archived Web Desktops

 Here are the websites that were previously on the list but changed design.<br />
-A snapshot of the Web Desktop version should still be available on [archive.org](https://archive.org)
+A snapshot of the Web Desktop version should still be available on Internet Archive.

 | Site name |
 |---|